google/objax/docs/source/objax/objax.rst

             y = para_m(x)

     For more information, refer to :ref:`Parallelism`.
-    Also note that one can pass variables to be used by Jit for a module `m`: the rest will be optimized away as constants, for more information refer to :ref:`Constant optimization`.
+    Also note that one can pass variables to be used by Parallel for a module `m`: the rest will be optimized away as constants, for more information refer to :ref:`Constant optimization`.

 .. autoclass:: Vectorize